AparnaRS/SampleAutomation/README.md

 ##Steps to execute tests

-mvn test -Dbrowser=chrome     // to execute tests in chrome
+// to execute tests in chrome
+mvn test -Dbrowser=chrome

-mvn test =Dbrowser=firefox     // to execute tests in firefox
+// to execute tests in firefox mvn test =Dbrowser=firefox

 ### The driver versions uploaded are for chromedriver 79

-Out of 11, 10 test cases and expected to pass and 1 testt case is expected to fail
+Out of 11, 10 test cases are expected to pass and 1 test case is expected to fail

 Check report index.html in folder 'test-output'